wasinger/htmlpagedom/README.md

 one second (all on the same server).
 HtmlPageDom is really fast.

-© 2019 Christoph Singer, Web-Agentur 72.
+© 2012-2022 Christoph Singer.
 Licensed under the MIT License.